jadabrenon/latin101portfolio/docs/translation3.md

 1. What case is the phrase illō tempōre and why is it in that case?

-Ablative because it is talking about the exact moment that something occured
+Ablative since it is talking about the exact moment something occured

 2. What part of speech is oppugnandās?